Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 Terms and Conditions for Concordium Desktop Wallet
 ==================================================

-Effective from August XX, 2022
+Effective from August 4, 2022

 Introduction
 ============